About Davis Projects for Peace

 On the occasion of her 100th birthday, Mrs. Kathryn Davis, an international philanthropist alumna of I-House New York, who died in 2013 at age 106, felt some urgency to spark initiatives for building prospects for peace in the world.
 She committed $1 million to fund one hundred $10,000 projects for peace as she believed that today’s youth – tomorrow’s leaders – ought to be challenged to formulate and test their own ideas.

-Projects for Peace is an initiative open to residents of International House - UC Berkeley to design grassroots projects for the summer of 2020- anywhere in the world - which promote peace and address the root causes of conflict among parties.
+Projects for Peace is an initiative that has been open to residents of International House - UC Berkeley to design grassroots projects for the summer—anywhere in the world—which promote peace and address the root causes of conflict among parties.

 I-House Worldwide Winner: Sarah Lebu (Kenya)

 Title of Project: First Friday: The Peaceful Side of the Street